b4mboo/git-review/README.md

     $ git review browse 42
     > go to web page

+    $ git review checkout 42
+    > checkout changes from request #42 to your local repository

     $ git review accept 42
     > accept request #42 by merging it